Financial Health Made Easy

 Salal Credit Union was started in 1948 by a group of nine doctors from Group Health Cooperative, with initial deposits totaling $48 and a single branch on Capitol Hill.
-Now Salal has five branches in the Puget Sound area and has an "open charter"--anyone who lives, works or worships in Washington State is welcome to join.
+Now Salal has five branches in the Puget Sound area and has an "open charter" which means anyone who lives, works or worships in Washington State can become a member.

-Salal is open to anyone in Washington State, but the credit union maintains close ties to the local healthcare industry and those who work in the healthcare field.
-We at Salal are proud of our roots in healthcare and proud to continue serving those who help us be and stay well.
+The credit union still has close ties to the local healthcare industry is proud to continue serving those who help us be and stay well.

 - Executive Team